shinanhuang/02-Space-Shooter/README.md

   Space-shooter game

 ## Implementation
- Using Different Assests
+ Using Different Assests;
- Implementing Variety of Enemies
+ Implementing Variety of Enemies;
- A Larger World to Explore
+ A Larger World to Explore;
- Background Image
+ Background Image;
- Mouse Target
+ Mouse Target;

 ## References